 Approximately one-quarter (27.2%, 1382) of interviewed parents or caregivers reported attempts to intervene in the child's behaviour that led to the immediate injury documented.
-However, the vast majority of caregivers were limited to giving verbal warning with respect to the potentially injurious behaviour (94.7%, 1309) rather than engaging active intervention, such as, modification of care-giving behaviour (2%, 27) or the home environment (0.4%, 6).
-At the time of the injury episode
+However, the vast majority caregivers were limited to giving verbal warning with respect to the potentially injurious behaviour (94.7%, 1309) rather than engaging active intervention, such as, modification of care-giving behaviour (2%, 27) or home environment (0.4%, 6).
+Upon the injury episode that led to the accident and emergency admission, the majority of injured children were out of reach (80.4%, 4085) or out of sight (62%, 3148) from their caregivers.
+Caregivers' proximity is significantly different across hospital profiles, with more parents from the PWH cases within reaching proximity (chisquared = 144.32, d.f. = 2, P < 0.001).